jhdcruz/ProCESO/README.md

 # ProCESO – Community Outreach Management System

 **Complete Title:**
-ProCESO – AI-Integrated Community Outreach Management System with Sentiment Analysis and Automated E-Certificate Generation for TIP Manila – CESO Department
+ProCESO – AI-Integrated Community Outreach Management System with Sentiment Analysis and Automated E-Certificate for TIP Manila – CESO Department

 > [!IMPORTANT]
 > This system/application is **not meant for public usage**, and is tailored for a specific client in academic institutional context.
 >
 > This "system" only serves as public reference for similar system or application.

 ## Project Objectives